-Altitude sickness is a serious condition that can occur in people who have ascended to new altitudes without taking the time to acclimatise properly to the new altitude.
-It happens as a result of the "thinner air" that is found at higher altitudes.
-Common symptoms include shortness of breath, nausea and tiredness.
-It is an extremely serious condition and proper acclimatisation must be carried out by those ascending to new altitudes in order to prevent it.
+Altitude sickness is a condition that can affect people who have gone to a new altitude without taking the time to get used to the new altitude.
+This happens because at higher altitudes there is "thinner air".
+Common symptoms of altitude sickness include shortness of breath, nausea, and tiredness.
+It is a very serious condition and proper acclimatisation must be done by those going to high altitudes to prevent it from happening.
 High altitude is usually determined to be any height from 1,500m above sea level.

 You can find out more about altitude sickness.